-Quinoa Breakfast Bowl with Poached Egg, Avocado & Pesto.
-This savoury breakfast bowl will certainly get you going for the day and just feels oh so good for you!
-Full of alkalising greens, nutritious avocado, delicious pesto, fresh basil, tomato and a sprinkle of sunflower seeds for some added crunch.
+This savoury breakfast bowl will certainly get you going for the day and just feels oh-so good for you!
+Full of greens, nutritious avocado, delicious pesto, fresh basil, tomato, and a sprinkle of sunflower seeds for some added crunch.

-Yes it takes a tiny bit longer to assemble than eggs on toast, but boy is it worth it!
+Yes, it takes a tiny bit longer to assemble than eggs on toast, but boy is it worth it!
+Full of protein and healthy fats this savoury quinoa breakfast bowl is the perfect way to start the day feeling full and satisfied.

 Quinoa is great because it is so adaptable and can easily be turned into a salad, porridge, fritters, or a breakfast bowl the next day.

-I have been making an abundance of pesto at the moment with all of our basil, it is always such a good way to get some greens and raw garlic into Master Toddler when he is a bit rundown.
-He loves it mixed through quinoa, rice, on top of scrambled egg's or crackers.
+I have been making an abundance of pesto at the moment with all of our basil.
+It’s an easy way to get some greens and raw garlic into my little boy when he is a bit rundown.
+He loves it mixed through quinoa, and rice, on top of scrambled eggs, or crackers.

 For more tasty recipes and to see what I’ve been getting up to you can follow me on Facebook, Instagram, Pinterest or Twitter.